lorin/availability-reading/README.md

 PN87614
 [pdf][gray85]

+Describes strategies for achieving good reliability and availability in the presence of faults.

-Making Reliable Distributed Systems In The Presence Of Software Errors, Joe Armstrong,
+## Making Reliable Distributed Systems In The Presence Of Software Errors
+Joe Armstrong,
 PhD Dissertation,
 Royal Institute of Technology,